 - 1/2 teaspoon salt

-- Preheat oven to 350 °F. Spray a 9-inch springform pan, cake pan, or pie pan with nonstick spray or line the pan with parchment paper.
+- Preheat the oven to 350 °F. Spray a 9-inch springform pan, cake pan, or pie pan with nonstick spray or line the pan with parchment paper.

-- Using a mixer on medium-low speed, beat together butter and sugars until light and fluffy.
+- Using a mixer on medium-low speed, beat together the butter and sugars until light and fluffy, 2 to 3 minutes.
 Add in the egg and vanilla, continuing to beat until well blended.
 Slowly mix in the flour, baking soda, and salt, just until no streaks of flour remain.
 Add in the oatmeal and chocolate chips, mixing until evenly distributed.
 The resulting dough will be quite thick.

-- Scrape the dough into the prepared pan and flatten into an even layer, using fingers or a grease spatula.
+- Scrape the dough into the prepared pan and flatten it into an even layer, using your fingers or a grease spatula.